j-sai-girish/nginx-reverse-proxy-502-debug/README.md

 ## 💡 Conclusion

-This project simulates a real-world scenario where a web server is running but the backend service is down.
-It demonstrates how to identify, debug, and resolve such issues effectively.
+This project simulates a real-world issue where a web server is running but the backend service is down.
+It demonstrates how to identify the problem, verify the root cause, and restore service efficiently.

 ---